ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   In each entry, the encoding of the role identifiers is application specific, and part of the requirements for the application profile (REQ2).
   In particular, the application profile may specify CBOR values to use for abbreviating role identifiers (OPT7).

-  An example of CDDL definition {{RFC8610}} of scope using the format above, with group name and role identifiers encoded as text strings is given in {{cddl-ex}}.
+  {{cddl-ex}} provides an example of CDDL definition {{RFC8610}} of scope using the format above, with group name and role identifiers encoded as text strings.

 * 'audience', with an identifier of a KDC.